balena-io/docs/pages/dockerfile.md

 ## Using Dockerfiles with Resin.io

 To use a `Dockerfile` to deploy to Resin.io simply place it at the root of your repository.
 When you push your code to Resin.io it will automatically recognise it and use that to deploy code to your device.

+You can also include a `.dockerignore` file with your project if you wish the builder to ignore certain files.

+__NOTE:__ You *don't* need to worry about ignoring `.git` as the builders already do this by default.

 ## Resin.io Base Images